digistackops-python-org/Python-2-tier-UMS-Local/README.md

 Create "t2.micro" EC2 Instance and Open port "8080" for Python Application server

-## Setup your Application Database by executing "init.sql" script from Application-server
+## Setup your Application Database by executing "initdb.sql" script from Application-server

 Step:1 ==> install "MYSQL-Client" for communicate with MYSQL Database
 ```